MachineHunter/UefiPack/README.md

 ### 4: Reading the Sealed Key
 <img src="img/readkey.png" style="width:70%"/>
-Key reading process is done in UefiPackDxe's `DriverEntry`.
-UefiPackDxe first reads the key value by sending above 4 TPM commands and then, installs **UefiPackProtocol** which contains `Unpack` function for packed Dxe drivers to decrypt itself.
+Key reading process is done in UefiPackDxe/UefiPackSmm's `DriverEntry`.
+UefiPackDxe/UefiPackSmm first reads the key value by sending above 4 TPM commands and then, installs **UefiPack(Smm)Protocol** which contains `Unpack` function for packed modules to decrypt itself.
 Because the key is sealed into the TPM, you have to start policy session by `StartAuthSession` and specify PCR to use by `PolicyPCR`.
 Then, the PCR values are check at `NV_Read` under the session, and if it matches, keys are read successfully.